Virtualmin.. Holy Shit!

-Suffice to say, you run the command, Virtualmin does a heap of installs, your console scrolls and at the end of it all, you have a feature-rich, open source hosting control panel that wipes the floor with commercial offerings.
+Suffice to say, you run the command, Virtualmin does a heap of installs (most of the real work is done by the individual installers), your console scrolls and at the end of it all, you have a feature-rich, open source hosting control panel that wipes the floor with commercial offerings.

 Okay, it's not for absolute beginners, but if you are comfortable enough in a console (and with Virtualmin, you rarely, if ever need to use an actual console** if you don't want to) and don't mind doing a bit of research and fiddling, it's certainly within your capabilities.
 Whatever happens, you will learn loads.

 So, to summarise...
 VPS + Virtualmin = Hosting Nirvana.
 Doo eeeet.